backstage/backstage/docs/frontend-system/architecture/07-routes.md

 // plugins/catalog/src/routes.ts
 import { createRouteRef } from '@backstage/frontend-plugin-api';

-type DetailsRouteParams = { namespace: string; name: string; kind: string };

-export const detailsRouteRef = createRouteRef<DetailsRouteParams>({
+export const detailsRouteRef = createRouteRef({
-  // A list of parameter names that the path that this route ref is bound to must contain
+  // The parameters that must be included in the path of this route reference
   params: ['namespace', 'name', 'kind'],
 });
 ```